harlamism/IdaClu/README.md

 ## The Purpose

-In addition to the plugin ecosystem, ***IDA Pro*** user community creates a wealth of incredible scripts, varying in complexity.
+In addition to the plugin ecosystem, the ***IDA*** user community creates a wealth of incredible scripts, varying in complexity.
 Some could greatly benefit from standardized input/output data format and *GUI*-interface.
-However, due to time constraints, relative complexity of learning ***PyQt/PySide*** and the challenge of navigating several backward-incompatible versions of the ***IDAPython API*** many community members are unable to support these efforts.
+However, due to time constraints, the relative complexity of learning ***PyQt/PySide***, and the challenge of navigating several backward-incompatible versions of the ***IDAPython API*** many community members are unable to support these efforts.
 As a result, even the best of us sometimes resort to parsing custom data formats from text files or *output window* of ***IDA***.

 ***IdaClu*** serves as a ***tree/table view*** for ***IDAPython*** scripts.
 Providing the following features:

 - labeling the functions with any combination of *prefix-folder-color*
 - filtering the input/output
-- using progress bar indicator
+- using the progress bar indicator
 - using the output of other scripts
 - providing the output to other scripts

-***IDAPython***-scripts serve as *sub-plugins* for ***IdaClu*** if they follow several conventions of how script should be structured.
+***IDAPython***-scripts serve as *sub-plugins* for ***IdaClu*** if they follow several conventions of how the script should be structured.
 One core intention is to minimize this impact.

 *The plugin* comes with a set of *x18* simplistic and handy scripts available out of the box.
 They form the basis and make ***IdaClu*** useful as a standalone tool.
 So support of the community is not a "must".